MineSkin/docs/docs/wiki/faq.md

 ### How does the rate limit work?

 Depending on your plan, you can generate a certain number of new skins per minute.
 For example, on the free plan, you can generate up to 20 skins per minute (1 skin every 3 seconds).
+See the [Rate Limits](../guides/rate-limits) guide for more information on how the rate limits work.

 ### How do I use my subscription?